-Special Considerations: CMT camping is allowed on the undeveloped portions of the spit, but campers must choose tent sites wisely to stay above the high tide line.
+Special Considerations: Cascadia Marine Trail camping is allowed on the undeveloped portions of the spit, but campers must choose tent sites wisely to stay above the high tide line.
 October 31-May 1, the spit is closed to drive-in camping.
 During this season, all established campsites are available to CMT travelers.
 The campsites by the toilet are on the highest ground, and are preferred for winter camping.

 Natural History: Oak Bay County Park's defining feature is a tidal lagoon sheltered by a sand and gravel spit.
 Formed by wind and wave action, spits are unstable and dynamic.
 Heavy storms and tidal events regularly rearrange the rip-rap installed to armor the spit.
 Instead of continual sea wall maintenance, the long-term plan for the park is to let the elements continue to sculpt this unique shore form.
 Visitors will appreciate the ever-changing beach and the rich habitat it provides for wildlife.
 Bring your binoculars and keep an eye out for a range of birds, including Gadwall, American Wigeon, Northern Pintail, Northern Shoveler, Brant, Scoters, Loons, Harlequin Duck, Black Turnstone, and Black Oystercatcher.